Kontakt

 Workaround

 When serving static files, the impact of this vulnerability can be reduced by using the chroot feature of nostromo.
 If CGI scripts are used, any interpreter required for these scripts might allow being abused as shown above.
+The nostromo configuration and log files remain accessible even when using the chroot feature.

 Fix